 He announced on Facebook and Voltzy’s voicemail that he will undergo a toe amputation.

-“Depending on how well I heal, I will let everyone know when we re-open,” Volz says in the voicemail.
+“Depending on how well I heal, I will let everyone know when we re-open,” Volz said in his voicemail greeting.

 He urged customers to follow the restaurant's Facebook page for updates.